How to retire to Norway: The rules and regulations.

-I get many emails from people all over the world asking if they can retire to Norway.
+I get many emails from people all over the world asking if they can spend their last years in Norway.
 I completely understand!
 The image many people have of Norway is as above, of relaxing fjords on sunny days.

 The reality is of course quite different and I would urge anyone considering moving here late in life to research the realities of daily life.
 For example, did you know that many Norwegian pensioners relocate to Spain, Portugal or other Mediterranean countries where their money goes a lot further and they can enjoy a far better and more stable climate.
 Start with this post which will help you answer the question: are you sure you want to move to Norway?